 Resource management is a key feature of PPM software.
 These tools enable you to identify resource demand and allocation inefficiencies.
 They help to prevent duplicated supply as well as to adjust supply based on changing project scenarios.
 You can create and manage resource demand profiles for roles and departments, schedule resources and analyse resource capabilities and utilization.

 These tools can also be used in hiring new project workers, ensuring new hires meet skills requirements.
 You can also define payments based on grades and roles.
 These tools can also be used to create work calendars, manage time-off and track productivity across projects.

 Project portfolio management software enables collaboration among project teams, with the ability to share and centralize documents and files, as well as calendars, issues and discussions.
 PPM software also allows you to map your project hierarchy, helping you to manage priorities and make important decisions such as when to shift resources on current projects and when to take on additional projects.

-GetRank is GetApp’s quarterly ranking of the top 25 Project Portfolio Management apps based in the cloud.
-Each app is scored using five criteria, each worth 20 points, for a total possible score out of 100: User Reviews, Integrations, Mobile Apps, Media Presence, and Security.
-Each app’s GetRank score is completely independent of commercial interests and existing relationships that GetApp has with app vendors.
-For a full report on GetRank and quarterly industry trends, check out the research tab above.
+GetApp's quarterly ranking showcases the top 25 Project Portfolio Management apps based in the cloud.
+Each app is scored using five factors, worth 20 points each, for a total possible score out of 100.
+These factors include user reviews, integrations, mobile app availability, media presence, and security.
+Each app's score is independent of commercial interests and existing relationships that GetApp has with app vendors.

 Security is calculated using answers from a vendor-completed survey.
 The questions in the survey are based on the Cloud Security Alliance self-assessment form as part of the Security, Trust & Assurance Registry.
 With 15 questions, each answer is assigned a point value based on vendor response, with additional points given for security certifications, for a maximum possible score of 20.